 When traveling over just a weekend, a convenient location is key.
 At Hotel Chaco, it is absolutely possible to go carless because this Albuquerque boutique hotel is only a few minutes’ walk from the sights, restaurants, and museums in Old Town.
 Uber works extremely well for sightseeing outside of Old Town and the drivers could not be more friendly.

 I’m convinced the best hotel in Albuquerque is Hotel Chaco, especially for families.
 The service is outstanding (my daughter loved the Harry Potter/Albuquerque-themed amenity staff created especially for her).
 And, wait until you see the food.

 A Walk Around Old Town and Dinner at Church Street Cafe

 Old Town Albuquerque is where the city was founded in 1706.
 We took a quick walk around to get the lay of the land.
-The towers of San Felipe de Niri church (pictured above) serve as good point of reference when touring this part of Albuquerque.
+The towers of San Felipe de Niri church (pictured above) serve as good points of reference when touring this part of Albuquerque.

 Behind the church is the Church Street Cafe, a famous restaurant housed in one of the oldest buildings in New Mexico (thought to be built in 1709).
 Here, they serve Southwestern recipes that are four generations old and it’s where we learned about portion size in Albuquerque.

 It’s impossible to go hungry when visiting this town.
-We ordered taco salad, carne adovada, bandito pie, pozole, guacamole, chips and a totally unnecessary side salad.
+We ordered taco salad, carne adovada, bandito pie, pozole, guacamole, chips, and a totally unnecessary side salad.
 Also impressive was the bottle of wine from New Mexico.

 Day 1: Petroglyph National Monument and the Indian Pueblo Cultural Center